Propagation of chaos in neural fields: Neural fields equations in action

 where $F(r,x,y)$ denote the expectation of $S(r,U)$ for $U$ a Gaussian random variable of mean $x$ and variance $y$, and can be made explicit for particular choices of sigmoids $S$.
-These equations are consistent with the heuristically derived extremely widely used Wilson-Cowan models for finite-populations neural assemblies~\cite{wilson-cowan:72,wilson-cowan:73} in the limit where noise levels vanish.
-These equations are shown to be well-posed, and address the existence of spatially homogeneous solution in law (i.e. solutions whose law do not depend on $r\in \Gamma$).
-The analysis of the moment equations are shown to grant access to the dynamics of the network, and this is developed in details for some biologically motivated models.
-In that article, the choice of the parameters, driven by biological constraints, did not reveal any qualitative effect of the delays on the solutions except during transient phases.
+These equations are consistent with the heuristically derived extremely widely used Wilson--Cowan models for finite-populations neural assemblies \mbox{\cite{wilson-cowan72,wilson-cowan73}} in the limit where noise levels vanish.
+These equations are shown to be well-posed, and grant access to the dynamics of the network.
+In~\cite{touboulNeuralFieldsDynamics11}, the choice of the parameters, driven by biological constraints, did not reveal any qualitative effect of the delays on the solutions except during transient phases.

-In order to illustrate how the use of the present approach can be used to uncover the dynamics of the neural field, we proceed to the analysis of single population network with inhibitory interactions (i.e. negative interactions), a case that was not treated in~\cite{touboulNeuralFieldsDynamics:11} and which will turn out show a particularly rich variety of behaviors as a function of delays.
+In order to illustrate how the use of the present approach can be used to uncover the dynamics of the neural field, we proceed to the analysis of a single population network with inhibitory interactions (i.e., negative interactions), a case that was not treated in~\cite{touboulNeuralFieldsDynamics11} and which will turn out show a particularly rich variety of behaviors as a function of delays.